EldarGljiva/shopping-list-react/README.md

 # Shopping List

-## For my first project in React, I decided to create a shopping list app.
-This app lets me easily add or remove items as needed.
+## For my first project in React, I decided to create a simple shopping list app.
+This app lets you add or remove items as needed.
 And when I check off items, "You're done!" message pops up.
 I built it using the Vite development server.

 ## Screenshots
 ![Screenshot 2023-12-17 123134](https://github.com/EldarGljiva/shopping-list-react/assets/116194253/7ef1cc8a-f38b-4d23-914f-b3821921cd19)